Operation Creative prevents millions of pounds ending up in the hands of criminals

 PIPCU launched Operation Creative and the IWL in 2013 to tackle the funding of illegal streaming websites that adversely impact on the UK’s creative industries.
 This is a police endorsed list of websites which host copyright infringing content and is used by advertisers and advertising networks to avoid placing adverts on them and therefore passing revenue to them.

-Research carried out earlier this year by White Bullet showed that there has been a
+Research carried out earlier this year by White Bullet showed that there has been a 64% decrease in advertising

 from the UK’s top ad spending companies on copyright infringing websites.